 On the Basic String-Crossing page, the mechanics of simple crossings to a neighbouring string are dealt with in great detail, so we won’t repeat that discussion here.
-We will instead look now at specific examples of tricky (for the bow) 2-string crossing passages and different ways of working on them.
+We will instead look now at specific examples of tricky (for the bow) string crossing passages over any two strings, and different ways of working on them.

-Of course real music is almost always a combination of technical factors (skills), in which the string crossing factors (for both the left and right hands) are mixed up (combined) with other “problems” such as shifts, extensions (contortions) and “music” (dynamics, bow articulations etc.).
+Of course, real music is almost always a combination of technical factors (skills), in which the string crossing factors (for both the left and right hands) are mixed up (combined) with other “problems” such as shifts, extensions (contortions) and “music” (dynamics, bow articulations etc.).
 So adding these complexities into our “pure” exercises is not a problem but rather a natural progression.
-The following examples illustrates the addition of left hand technical complexities into basic 2-string-crossing material:
+The following examples illustrate the addition of left-hand technical complexities into basic 2-string-crossing material:

 SLURRED STRING CROSSINGS ACROSS TWO STRINGS

 For smooth, fluid crossings between adjacent strings, see the detailed discussion about “blurred” crossings on the Basic String-Crossing page.

 If we try the following repertoire examples, we can see that it helps to have the “beat” on the lower string (first 4 bars) as compared to when the beat coincides with the higher string (last 4 bars).

 This is not surprising as the “beat” needs an impulse (accent) that feels much more natural when it coincides with a ” downwards” movement of the hand/wrist than an “upwards” movement.
 When the beat (pulse) comes regularly on the lower string, we can play these rapid oscillations more easily if we think of them more as “an accent” than as “fast string crossings”.

 If the crossings come under a long slur, we can think “portato” (accents in the same bow, without stopping) rather than “fast crossings”.

 Play the above examples now starting on the higher string to see just how much more unnatural it feels.